botuevaliliya/Telegram-Bots/README.md

 # YouTube-video-summary-maker-Telegram-bot
 I built my own bot to generate 7 key insights from videos I watch on YouTube.
 I love watching podcasts and editorial videos, but using GPT alone has limitations: token limits, no direct video parsing, and cost.
 So I created this tool to automate and speed up the process for myself.

-It also convinient to store notes in one place :)
+It also convenient to store notes in one place :)

 Go check it out :)